brammekeuh987/takeout-to-immich-sidecar/README.md

 # Google Photos JSON to XMP Converter

 This script converts metadata from JSON files in a Google Photos library (e.g., from Google Takeout) into XMP sidecar files.
 These sidecar files can be used by photo management software to associate metadata with the corresponding media files.
+UPDATE: attempted to also recognize supplemental-metadata.json - files

 ## Features